-- c.
-Expand newly added Integration Services node and you'll see Running Packages and Stored Packages nodes - d.
+c.
+Expand newly added Integration Services node and you'll see Running Packages and Stored Packages nodes

+- d.
 Expand the Stored Packages node and right click MSDB, choose Import Package ..., and then popup an Import Package window.
-From this window, do the following:
+From this window, do the following: - i.

-- i.
 Package location: File System - ii.
-Navigate and choose a package from your filesystem to install - Left click Package name field and the package name will be filled automatically - iv.
+Navigate and choose a package from your filesystem to install - iii.
+Left click Package name field and the package name will be filled automatically - iv.
 Click Ok to install

-You can use this procedure to install the following four packages.
-Note that there are different versions of these packages for SQL Server 2012, SQL Server 2014 and SQL Server 2016.
-These packages are located in the SQL2012, SQL2014, and SQL2016 folders respectfully.
-To Install on SQL Server 2017 use the packages located in the SQL2016 folder.
+You can use this procedure to install the ProfilesRNS_CallPRNSWebservice.dstx package.
+Note that there are different versions of this package for SQL Server 2012, SQL Server 2014 and SQL Server 2017.
+These packages are located in the SQL2012, SQL2014, and SQL2017 folders respectfully.